fledge-iot/fledge-notify-ifttt/docs/index.rst

 IFTTT Delivery Plugin
 =====================

-The *fledge-delivery-ifttt* is a notification delivery plugin designed to trigger an action on the *If This Than That* IoT platform.
+The *fledge-notify-ifttt* is a notification delivery plugin designed to trigger an action on the *If This Than That* IoT platform.
 IFTTT allows the user to setup a webhook that can be used to trigger processing on the platform.
 The webhook could be sending an IFTTT notification to a destination not support by any Fledge plugin to controlling a device that is controllable via IFTTT.

 In order to use the IFTTT webhook you must obtain a key from IFTTT by visiting your IFTTT account